cferdinandi/adventure/content/gm.md

 - A pirate appears from a hidden alcove and approaches you.
 What does he say?
 {{</callout>}}

-### Alternate Start: In Media Res

-A fun alternative way to start the game is to throw players directly into the middle of some action, and build the world around it.
-This approach is called _In Media Res_.

-When starting a game _In Media Res_, describe the scene they find themselves in, and then ask questions to fill in the missing details.

-{{<callout title="Example: The Tower of the Black Pearl - In Media Res">}}
-You were walking down a spiral staircase when the stairs dropped out from beneath you.
-Now, you're sliding towards the bottom of the tower.

-The pirates that were chasing you aren't far behind, screaming as they too slide down the staircase.
-Water is starting to burst through cracks in the wall, and sprays you in the face as you slide.

-- Do you have the black pearl in your possession, or do the pirates just think you do?
-- What does the black pearl do, and why do the pirates want it?
-- One of you is injured.
-Who, and how are you hurt?
-- One of you made a secret deal to sell the pearl to someone else.
-Which one of you, to whom, and in exchange for what?
-- One of you knows one of the pirates from a previous time in your life.
-Who, and how do you know them?
-{{</callout>}}

 ### Improvising

 As an open-ended role-playing game, the players can take an adventure in a lot of directions.
 As a Game Master, you'll probably have to improvise and make stuff up as you go along.